Updated 11 April 2026

 What SEER rating should I buy?

-The federal minimum is 14 SEER2 in northern states and 15 SEER2 in southern states.
+The federal minimum is 13.4 SEER2 in northern states and 14.3 SEER2 in southern states (equivalent to 14 and 15 on the older SEER scale).
 For most homeowners, a 16 to 18 SEER2 system offers the best balance of upfront cost and energy savings.
 Premium 20+ SEER2 systems make financial sense primarily in hot climates where you run AC 6 or more months per year.

 Is a heat pump better than central AC?

 Heat pumps cost 15% to 25% more upfront but provide both cooling and heating, which can eliminate the need for a separate furnace.
-They qualify for up to $2,000 in federal tax credits (versus $600 for standard AC).
+The federal 25C tax credit that favored them (up to $2,000 versus $600 for AC) ended for systems placed in service after 31 December 2025, but state and utility heat pump rebates remain generous in many states.
 In moderate climates, a heat pump is often the smarter long-term investment.

 Related Cost Guides